 We want future generations of paddlers to enjoy the same experience that you enjoy at the moment.
-The ability to canoe along peaceful corridors of water, rich with flora and fauna.
+The ability to paddle along peaceful corridors of water, rich with flora and fauna.

 We're asking you to follow a few simple steps to make sure that you don't accidentally disturb any waterway wildlife.

 Launching and landing

 Our canal and river banks are home to some of the country's rarest wildlife, including the endangered water vole.
 Please don't ‘seal' launch or drag boats into the canal as it can damage the bank.
 Float your canoe for launching, lift out when landing and carry it to and from the water.

 Where possible please keep to any designated paths or launching points

 On the water

 When you're on a river, please avoid paddling over gravel banks in low water conditions – they may contain fish spawn.

 Try to keep as quiet as possible.
 By keeping any noise you make to a minimum you're bound to see more wildlife.

 Constantly assess the wildlife around you.
 If you see signs of disturbance move away quietly